adamtornhill/MetricsTreeMap/README.md

 Just put your `metric_data.csv` file into the sketch folder and run the application in Processing.
 Enjoy your visualized data and I hope you find the sketch useful.

-## Implementation notes
+### Implementation notes
 The implementation is done in the [Processing](http://processing.org) language with a good ol' imperative coding style.
 There's something special about the interactive feeling and ease of experimantation that `Processing` provides.
 The tree map library I use has support for hierarchical structures too, so that's probably something I'll add in future versions.

 ## Credits
-I've based the general structure of the sketch on the code in `Visualizing Data: Exploring and Explaining Data with the Processing Environment` by `Ben Fry`.
+I've based the general structure of the sketch on the code in *Visualizing Data: Exploring and Explaining Data with the Processing Environment* by Ben Fry.

-The idea and technique to optimize the text font is from the book `Generative Design: Visualize, Program, and Create with Processing` by `Hartmut Bohnacker`, `Benedikt Gross`, `Julia Laub`, and `Claudius Lazzeroni`.
+The idea and technique to optimize the text font is from the book *Generative Design: Visualize, Program, and Create with Processing* by Hartmut Bohnacker, Benedikt Gross, Julia Laub, and Claudius Lazzeroni.

 Both of these books are good reads with lots of useful information and techniques - recommended.